X-Illuminati/glyphinator/doc/quick_response.md

 ![Mixed-mode Example](quick_response-example4.png)
 Note that the resulting concatenated vector is actually longer by a few bits in this example than the original.
-This isn't particularly surprising since we will have some over head from the type and length encoding of the second payload bitstream.
+This isn't particularly surprising since we will have some overhead from the type and length encoding of the second payload bitstream.
 In this case we are also using the Numeric mode inefficiently since we don't have a multiple of 3 digits.
 It is not always clear what the best way to optimize a particular payload will